If your hay fever (allergic rhinitis) is causing you misery, and you’re not seeing improvements in your symptoms despite regular...

 Antihistamines and corticocsteroid nasal sprays often control eye symptoms as well but eye drops are available over the counter or on prescription if needed.
 Cromoglycate drops are often effective, but your GP can prescribe more effective drops for severe allergic eye symptoms.
 All rhinitis treatments should be taken regularly as it is more difficult to control symptoms that are already well established.
 Only taking medications occasionally on the worst days is much less effective and you should aim to start using the preventative/treatment nasal sprays two weeks before your symptoms usually begin.

-Are there any other treatments for severe symptoms?
+Are there any other treatments for severe symptoms of hay fever?

 Corticosteroid tablets, taken for a few days can help to relieve severe symptoms.
 They should be used together with a corticosteroid antihistamine nasal spray.
 These must be prescribed by a doctor.
 Specific allergen immunotherapy (or desensitisation) is a treatment for those with very severe allergic rhinitis despite correct use of all prescribed medication.
 It involves regular application of the relevant allergen, either under the tongue daily or by injection at intervals, continuing for at least three years.
 Not only is it a very successful treatment for severe allergic rhinitis but it alters the course of disease and reduction of symptoms continues for years after cessation of treatment.
 It can reduce the progression of allergic rhinitis to asthma.
 It has been used for many decades but must be prescribed and controlled by a hospital allergy specialist, as there are some risks involved.